 Four new Gold Medals are awarded to Mª Pilar Fernández Otero, Natalia López Moratalla, Carlos Cavallé and Lucas Mateo-Seco.

-The Institute for Culture and Society was set up.
-In the same year, a call for expressions of interest for interdisciplinary research projects in Humanities and Social Sciences was launched, and 25 proposals were received.
+The Institute for Culture and Society is constituted.
+That same year, a call for expressions of interest for interdisciplinary research projects was made at Humanities and Social Sciences, and 25 proposals were received.

 New Degrees adapted to the EHEA